 While it’s not always easy, restaurant operators need to carve out time to cultivate an active and engaging social media presence.
 Not sure what to post?
 Read this blog on how to increase your social media followers for ideas to get started.

 Staying ahead of millennial food trends has become critical for every restaurant business.
 Follow these steps to create a seamless, convenient and fulfilling dining experience for today's largest demographic.
-Learn the latest millennial online ordering trends in the 2022 Restaurant Online Ordering Trends Report.
+Learn the latest millennial online ordering trends and breakdowns across generations in the Restaurant Online Ordering Trends Report.